 John relaxes and decides he likes playing with Julian and his son’s friends.
 He goes over to Jack’s MOOG and rips into “Good Golly, Miss Molly’

-All the kids were on their feet, bopping and rocking.
+All the kids are on their feet, bopping and rocking.
 We treat them to a medley of 50’s dance hits.

-“Didn’t you feel attracted to me last night,” doubts assail her.
+“Didn’t you feel attracted to me last night,” her doubts assail her.

-“You boys go out again last night?” he’s surprised I can sleep in, forsaking my country ways.
+“You boys go out again last night?” he is surprised I can sleep in, forsaking my country ways.

 “Just upstairs.
 We put on a dance party with John and Yoko for their son’s friends.”